FaustoFe/fullstackopen-backend/README.md

-# Backend for FullStackOpen Notes App
+# Notes App Backend
-This repository contains the backend for the notes application developed as part of the [FullStackOpen course](fullstackopen.com).
+This repository contains the backend of the notes application developed as part of the [FullStackOpen course](fullstackopen.com).
 The notes app is a simple tool that allows users to create, read, update, and delete notes.

 Technologies Used
-The backend of the notes application has been developed using the following technologies:
+The backend has been developed using the following technologies:

 - Node.js
 - Express.js